 The Informal Justice Court is set-up as an action-research program which aims to identify the challenges and possible solutions of the pre-trial detention in Lagos and to explore how the informal justice court can be scaled to other prisons in Nigeria and abroad.
 The inmates together with a team of theatermakers, lawyers, artists and scholars will thus learn by doing.

-The project will explore if and how the Informal Justice Court, including the use of theater as a means of rehabilitation, can be a scalable model to be applied in other prisons in Nigeria and internationally.
-The investigation of pre-trial detention from within prison is set up as a pilot that will provide new perspectives and hopefully produce innovative knowledge that can be used by a wider justice community combating a similar pre-trail problem.
+The project explores if and how the Informal Justice Court, including the use of theater as a means of rehabilitation, can be a scalable model to be applied in other prisons in Nigeria and internationally.
+The investigation of pre-trial detention from within prison is set up as a pilot that provides new perspectives and knowledge that can be used by a wider justice community combating a similar pre-trail problem.

 Read the provisional scalability report here.

 Enlarge the steps to a scalable model here.